Flammable-Duck/Flammable-Duck.github.io/_posts/2021-02-13-list-of-favorites.md

 <!--<li><a data-text="" href="" target="_blank"></a></li>-->

-Here are some of my favorite things, arranged by topics, but otherwise out of order:
+<l>Here are some of my favorite things, arranged by topics, but otherwise out of order:</l>

 <h3>Video Games</h3>
 <ul>